monsoonmaelstrom/book2/book2.md

 Fuck.

 Alex comes into my field of vision first.
-Followed by my mother of course.
+Followed by my mother.
+Of course.
 Who else could Davy possibly send for?
 And I know this was his idea and not Alex’s.

 “Alexandria, I need you to help me fix this,” Davy tells her.